Red fox: Hunting

-The earliest historical records of fox hunting come from the 4th century BC; Alexander the Great is known to have hunted foxes and a seal dated from 350 BC depicts a Persian horseman in the process of spearing a fox.
-Xenophon, who viewed hunting as part of a cultured man's education, advocated the killing of foxes as pests, as they distracted hounds from hares.
+The earliest historical records of fox hunting date back to the 4th century BC; Alexander the Great is known to have hunted foxes, and a seal dated from 350 BC depicts a Persian horseman in the process of spearing a fox.
+Xenophon, who believed that hunting was part of a cultured man's education, promoted killing foxes as pests because they distracted hounds from hares.
 The Romans were hunting foxes by AD 80.
-During the Dark Ages in Europe, foxes were considered secondary quarries, but gradually grew in importance.
-Cnut the Great re-classed foxes as Beasts of the Chase, a lower category of quarry than Beasts of Venery.
+During the Dark Ages in Europe, foxes were considered a secondary quarry, but gradually grew in importance.
+Cnut the Great reclassified foxes as Beasts of the Chase, which was a lower category of quarry than Beasts of Venery.
 Foxes were gradually hunted less as vermin and more as Beasts of the Chase, to the point that by the late 1200s, Edward I had a royal pack of foxhounds and a specialised fox huntsman.
 In this period, foxes were increasingly hunted above ground with hounds, rather than underground with terriers.
 Edward, Second Duke of York assisted the climb of foxes as more prestigious quarries in his The Master of Game.
 By the Renaissance, fox hunting became a traditional sport of the nobility.
 After the English Civil War caused a drop in deer populations, fox hunting grew in popularity.
 By the mid-1600s, Great Britain was divided into fox hunting territories, with the first fox hunting clubs being formed (the first was the Charlton Hunt Club in 1737).
 The popularity of fox hunting in Great Britain reached a peak during the 1700s.
 Although already native to North America, red foxes from England were imported for sporting purposes to Virginia and Maryland in 1730 by prosperous tobacco planters.
 These American fox hunters considered the red fox more sporting than the grey fox.